deepskystacker/DSS/Installers/README.txt

    This would be a lot of work to fix as it would require us to implement our own custom edit control for the table cell.
    This is considered a LOW priority issue - if anyone wants to develop code to do this a pull request will be considered.

-Changes for DeepSkyStacker 6.1.1 Fix 1
+Changes for DeepSkyStacker 6.1.2
 ======================================

-1. Bug fix: Fix problem stacking multiple groups - all files from all groups were being stacked for each group!
+1. Critical Bug fix: Fix problem stacking multiple groups - all files from all groups were being stacked for each group!

 Changes for DeepSkyStacker 6.1.1
 ================================